 According to the (ISC)² GISWS (Global Information Security Workforce Survey), the global workforce shortage would be reaching 1.5 million by 2020.
 In other words, there is a lack of qualified InfoSec professionals on the job market that is causing staffing and hiring difficulties for many organizations.
 As a result, there is now greater emphasis tempted on forming professionals in the fields and on the certifications that can give IT practitioners a way to measure and prove their skills.

-One of the most in-demand IT certification is CISSP, which stands for Certified Information Systems Security Professionals.
-An (ISC)² examination validates the candidates’ knowledge, can give them opportunities to advance their career and can provide them a path that would open up new possibilities for more demanding roles in a workplace that recognizes the specialized talents a CISSP credential holder has demonstrated.
+One of the most in-demand IT certifications is CISSP, which stands for Certified Information Systems Security Professionals.
+An (ISC)² examination validates the candidates’ knowledge, can give them opportunities to advance their career, and can provide them a path that would open up new possibilities for more demanding roles in a workplace that recognizes the specialized talents a CISSP credential holder has demonstrated.
 CISSPs are information assurance professionals who are going to be defined the design, management, architecture, and controls that would be assuring the security of business environments.
 Employers of CISSP-certified professionals shall be confident in the knowledge that the skills, which they have acquired, are genuine and current.
 CISSP is considered to be one of the most pursued course and if you wish to have it, you would be required to go through lots and lots of training, for which SPOTO is considered the best institution.

 Security and Risk Management: